NetworkManager/NetworkManager/tools/nm-in-container/README.md

 development.

 Try `./nm-in-container --help` to see options.
-Inside the container, see the bash history for useful commands and  the hints in "/etc/motd".
+Inside the container, see the bash history for useful commands and read the hints in "/etc/motd".